• Skip to primary navigation

 Ingredients

-• 1 (10 ounce) bag marshmallows, mini or regular (Jumbo not recommended)
+• 1 (10 ounce) bag mini or regular marshmallows

 Instructions

 1. Prepare your pan.
 For thick bars: Grease an 8x8x2-inch pan with nonstick cooking spray or softened butter.
-For thin bars: grease a 9x13 inch pan with nonstick cooking spray or butter.
+For thin bars: grease a 9×13 inch pan with nonstick cooking spray or butter.

 For the easiest removal, line the pan with two pieces of crisscrossed parchment paper.

 2. Melt the butter.
-In a large pot, melt the butter over low heat.
-You don’t want it to sizzle.
+In a large pot, melt 6 tablespoons of butter over low heat.

 4. Add the cereal.
-Remove the pot from the heat and stir in the cereal until coated.
+Remove the pot from the heat and stir in 5 cups of crispy rice cereal until coated.

 5. Press into pan.
-Place the mixture into the prepared pan and gently press into place.
-A greased metal spatula makes this easy.
+Gently press the mixture into the prepared pan.

 6. Cut into squares.
 Allow the bars to set for an hour or so and then cut into bars.

 7. Store at room temperature.
-Rice Krispie treats are best enjoyed the day they are made.
-However, you can cover the leftovers and store at room temperature.
+Cover the leftovers and store at room temperature.

 Recipe Notes